Variational Wasserstein Barycenters with c-Cyclical Monotonicity: Introduction

-Despite its impressive performance, the computation of the Wasserstein barycenter is challenging, especially for high dimensional and continuous settings \cite{peyre2019}.
-Currently, the existing studies on computing the Wasserstein barycenter of continuous distributions require discretization of all input distributions or the barycenter itself, which scale poorly to high-dimensional settings.
-Moreover, the discretization technique of the continuous barycenter is undesirable since it lacks the inherently continuous nature of data distributions and ability of generating new samples when needed.
-To the best of our knowledge, very few techniques attempt to operate directly on continuous distributions and obtain a continuous barycenter.
-In this work, we further contribute on this challenging topic of continuous Wasserstein barycenter.
+Despite its impressive performance, it is often intractable to precisely compute Wasserstein barycenters, especially for high dimensional and continuous settings \citep{peyre2019, Korotin2021bench,daaloul2021}.
+The existing studies \citep{agueh2011,alvarez2016,dvurechenskii2018,ge2019,lin2020} on Wasserstein barycenter of continuous distributions require discretization of all input distributions or the barycenter itself, so they scale poorly to high-dimensional settings \citep{staib2017,claici2018,dvurechenskii2018,izzo2021dimensionality}.
+Moreover, the discretization techniques are commonly undesirable since they lack the inherently continuous nature of data distributions and the ability of generating new samples if needed.
+To the best of our knowledge, very few works attempt to operate directly on continuous distributions for computing a barycenter.
+In this work, we further contribute on this challenging topic of continuous barycenters.

-\paragraph{Our contributions} As highlighted by \cite{li2020}, the \emph{key challenge} of continuous Wasserstein barycenter problem is to find a suitable representation of the barycenter.
-Motivated by this, we introduce a family of continuous distributions, namely variational distributions, and find the closest one as the approximation of the true (continuous) barycenter.
-Thus, we frame barycenter computation problem as an optimization problem, where the parameters of variational distributions adjust the proxy distribution to be similar to the true barycenter.
-Following this, we propose a continuous computation method to approximate barycenters based on a novel regularized dual formulation, where we employ $c$-cyclical monotonicity regularization to obtain precise approximations.
-On the theoretical side, we prove the convergence of the proposed method.
-Finally, we demonstrate the practical effectiveness of our method, both on synthetic data and real applications on subset posterior aggregation.

-\paragraph{Related work} The notion of the Wasserstein barycenter was first introduced by \cite{agueh2011} and then investigated by many works via the original Wasserstein distance as well as its regularization.
-Most of them mainly solve discrete Wasserstein barycenter problem, namely, averaging some discrete distributions, via linear programs (or some equivalent problem) \cite{anderes2016,cuturi2018,yang2018,ge2019} or regularized projection-based methods \cite{cuturi2014fast,benamou2015,cuturi2016,ye2017fast}.

-However, these methods can not solve continuous Wasserstein barycenter problem, namely, averaging some continuous distributions.
-To address this issue, \cite{staib2017,claici2018,dvurechenskii2018} assume the barycenter to be a finite points set and then operate the continuous input distributions.
-They compute the objective based on semi-discrete OT algorithms and use the discrete distribution as the approximation of the true barycenter.